yhengkang/ActivitiesAPI/README.md

 For single day searches, just put  the target date as start date, and nil for end_date

 ### TESTS:
--There are two tests, model_specs.rb, and search_specs.rb, both of which are located in specs.
+- There are two tests, model_specs.rb, and search_specs.rb, both of which are located in specs.
--Both tests rely on initial seed data, and can be run using rspec -If there are problems with either, drop the database, remigrate and reseed, though it should work fine.
+- Both tests rely on initial seed data, and can be run using rspec
+- If there are problems with either, drop the database, remigrate and reseed, though it should work fine.
--Tests are verified by getting the list of models back and comparing it to a number, so it isn't exactly thorough
+- Tests are verified by getting the list of models back and comparing it to a number, so it isn't exactly thorough

--send a 'get' request to any of the endpoints to get a list of the models
+- send a 'get' request to any of the endpoints to get a list of the models

 ### NOTES:
 - Issues